-Generation 2.0 for Rights Equality & Diversity has launched, in partnership with the global humanitarian organisation International Rescue Committee, a 4-month program with the title “Facilitating access to work for Vulnerable Populations in Athens”.
+Generation 2.0 for Rights Equality & Diversity has launched, in partnership with the global humanitarian organisation International Rescue Committee, the program “Facilitating access to work for Vulnerable Populations in Athens”.
 The program aims to support refugees and asylum seekers in improving their living conditions by finding a fulfilling job position through the career counseling service of Generation 2.0 RED, with the support of the International Rescue Committee.

-We also published and distributed an Employability Guide and two Tutorial Videos, containing the valuable information that was discussed in the workshops, providing the tools a newcomer needs to gain easier access to the Greek labor market.
+We also published and distributed an Employability Guide and two Tutorial Videos, containing valuable information and providing the tools a newcomer needs to gain easier access to the Greek labor market.
 Click here to see them.

-On the other hand, a network of companies and businesses is being built, with an important number already been embracing the idea, wanting to invest in diversity and reinforce the effort to create a labor market open to everyone, regardless of their origin, religion or color.
+Under this context, a network of companies and businesses is being built, with an important number already embracing the idea, wanting to invest in diversity and reinforce the effort to create a labor market open to everyone, regardless of their origin, religion or color.